aquasecurity/tracee/docs/tutorials/setup-development-machine-with-vagrant.md

 Hostname: ubuntu-impish
 ```

+In this example, we run `strace ls` to trigger Anit-Debugging signature detection.

 ## Switch Between CO-RE and non CO-RE Linux Distribution

 By default, the development machine is running Ubuntu Linux 21.10 Impish Indri.
 You can see that it has a BTF-enabled